dakoncic/MyFeatures/README.md

 Tasks can be moved back to their original groups (One-Time or Repeating), and both scheduled and unscheduled tasks can be sorted to prioritize your activities effectively.

-"Changes that seem small and unimportant at first will compound into remarkable results if you're willing to stick with them for years.
+---

-We all deal with setbacks but in the long run, the quality of our lives often depends on the quality of our habits."\
+> "Changes that seem small and unimportant at first will compound into remarkable results if you're willing to stick with them for years.
+We all deal with setbacks but in the long run, the quality of our lives often depends on the quality of our habits."
--James Clear
+> — *James Clear*